 14 Karat Gold Jewelry Guide | GLDN

 When it comes to buying jewelry, we know it’s difficult to compare types of gold and understand what quality you're actually getting.
 What karat gold is best?
+What is the actual meaning of “gold”?
 How does a 10k gold ring compare to the same ring in 14k gold?
 Is one better quality?
 How are they different?
 The answer may seem complicated and confusing, but we’re here to simplify it all.
 Ahead: the key facts to help you buy gold with confidence.

 What is 14k gold?
 Or 10k gold?
 Or 24k gold?
 To put it simply, karats are a measure of gold purity out of 24 parts.
 The easiest way to think of a karat is as “parts gold out of 24” (for example, 10 karat gold = 10 parts gold out of 24).
 You may find karats represented as “K,” “k,” or “kt” when you’re shopping for gold.